mkc233/IDD-Fa18-Lab1/README.md

 ![Remote Control PCB 2](https://github.com/mkc233/IDD-Fa19-Lab1/blob/master/PCB%202.jpg)
 ![System Diagram](https://github.com/mkc233/IDD-Fa19-Lab1/blob/master/System_Diagram.jpg)

+The device is powered by two AA batteries.
+When either the buttons are pressed or the scroll wheel is turned, a circuit is completed within the board.
+Current then runs through the specific circuit to the integrated circuit which determines what kind of IR code to send to the LED.
+The LED then sens this same IR code to the TV receiver.

 ### 1. Take apart your electronic device, and draw a schematic of what is inside.

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**